chriskrycho/ember-rfcs/text/0000-improved-ember-registry-apis.md

 This need often comes relatively early in the learning process: the first time a user needs to write a unit test for a service.
 We currently devote [an entire section of the guides](https://guides.emberjs.com/release/applications/dependency-injection/#toc_factory-registrations) to explaining how factory registrations work, including a paragraph devoted to explaining the microsyntax.
 A normal JavaScript API would simplify this entire section.

-Moreover, changing to a normal JavaScript-object-based API means tooling can provide in-editor benefits around autocompletion for the API, which is simply not possible for the microsyntax.
+Changing to a normal JavaScript-object-based API means tooling can provide in-editor benefits around autocompletion for the API, which is simply not possible for the microsyntax.
+Finally, a non-microsyntax API will be more amenable to future codemods if this should need to change in the future.

 ### TypeScript users